sekai-app/sekai-memobase/readme.md

 When the buffer zone becomes too large (e.g., 1024 tokens) or remains idle for an extended period (e.g., 1 hour), Memobase will flush the entire buffer into memory.
 Alternatively, you can use `flush()` manually decide when to flush, such as when a chat session is closed in your app.
 </details>

+### What's next?

+You may want to explore the [customization](https://docs.memobase.io/features/customization/profile) of Memobase to make sure the system works as your expectation.